zpainter/iassist/content/about/regional-report-2007-2008-canada.md

 Canadian organizations, including universities, federal granting agencies, institutes, libraries and individual researchers.
-They will focus on the necessary actions and leadership roles that researchers and institutions must take to ensure Canada\'s research data are accessible and usable for current and future generations of researchers.
+They will focus on the necessary actions and leadership roles that researchers and institutions must take to ensure Canada's research data are accessible and usable for current and future generations of researchers.

 ### CARL (Canadian Association of Research Libraries